-On my first visit to Saskatoon – the largest city in all of Saskatchewan, I was surprised to see what a vibrant, young city it is.
-It’s also got a great foodie scene I was completely unaware of.
+On my first visit to Saskatoon – the largest city in the province of Saskatchewan, I was surprised to see what a vibrant young city it is.
+It’s also home to a great foodie scene that I was completely unaware of.
 I’m sure I’m not the only one who is misinformed about Saskatoon.
+Check out these 25 fun, weird and interesting facts about Saskatoon to get a sense of the city.

 Saskatoon history

-Saskatoon is named after mis-sask-quah-toomina, the Cree Indian name for the local Saskatoon berry – a sweet, violet coloured berry that grows wild.
+Saskatoon is named after mis-sask-quah-toomina, the Cree Indian name for the local Saskatoon berry – a sweet, violet-coloured berry that grows wild.

 The city of Saskatoon was established in 1883.
 It was incorporated in 1906.